Bridging the chasm in cannabis

 Thus began the next chapter, decriminalization allowed for a louder conversation, as more and more began to speak about this plant, we saw states begin to create medical programs, then legal “adult-use” programs.

-I wanted to create a space that allowed anyone to have a safe, comfortable, and digestible conversation about this plant, its history, or uses, or whatever questions someone like my nana might have.
+I wanted to create a space that allowed anyone to have a safe, comfortable, and digestible conversation about this plant, its history, it’s uses, or whatever questions someone like my nana might have.
 I wanted to create a program that anyone could access, as well as be a part of.
 I saw the cannabis “industry” as an opportunity to do things differently.
 A commodity that could essentially change the trajectory of humankind and the planet for the better.
-Imagine, a happier world, with less inflammation….just one of the potential positive effects for our health (insert US patent for antitumoral- antifungal properties found in cannabinoids) or fewer pollutants and using hemp to heal the world ( insert link to The Emperor Wears No Cloths – my favorite movie to have anyone watch who doesn’t know where we came from with cannabis and the car Henry Ford created that ran on hemp and was made out of hemp fiberglass) I am naive and some may call me a dreamer – but I’m not the only one.
+Imagine, a happier world, with less inflammation….just one of the potential positive effects for our health (insert US patent for antitumoral- antifungal properties found in cannabinoids) or fewer pollutants and using hemp to heal the world ( The Emperor Wears No Cloths – my favorite movie to have anyone watch who doesn’t know where we came from with cannabis and the car Henry Ford created that ran on hemp and was made out of hemp fiberglass) I am naive and some may call me a dreamer – but I’m not the only one.

-Thanks for taking the time to read through and hope you stop back to the blog as I start to document some of the stories and experiences I’ve had through my “professional weed career.”
+Thanks for taking the time to read through and I hope you stop back to the blog as I start to document some of the stories and experiences I’ve had through my “professional weed career.”